You obviously know what a programmer is, but a “growth hacker,” is that even a real job title? Why, yes it is!

 With an average starting salary of nearly $85,000 (according to PayScale), becoming a growth hacker can be quite lucrative.
 But you may not be able to find a job as a growth hacker just based on your programming skills.
 Don’t worry.
 Start building your growth hacking portfolio by being a self-employed growth hacker.
 Work on growing your personal brand until you are able to prove to potential employers that you know your stuff.

 You might presume that growth hackers can’t work remotely, but that’s not the case.
 Yes, you can be earning extra as a programmer from home.
 Likewise, you can earn extra as a part-time remote growth hacker, too.
-There are plenty of new opportunities opening up every day on LinkedIn and dedicated platforms like RemoteOK.
+There are plenty of new opportunities opening up every day on LinkedIn and dedicated platforms.

 Growth hacking doesn’t come with a fixed set of rules or job description.
 It demands you to think outside the box and unleashes your crafty creativity.
 It’s all about your mindset and your ability to hustle.

 If you like the idea of helping companies grow, you’re already on your way to being a growth hacker.
-Your programming experience gives you a foundation; by working to develop your skills in writing good copy, reaching out and making connections, learning basic design, and being a program manager, you can easily take on this new challenge.
+Your programming experience gives you a foundation; by working to develop your skills in writing good copy, reaching out and making connections, learning basic design, and being a program manager, you can easily take on this new challenge in the software field.